ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ```
 Make the changes listed below in `main.tf` to match your account settings.

+1. In the `provider` section, update the `region` value to use your preferred AWS region.

 1. In the `provider` section, update value to use your preferred AWS region.

 2. (optional) In the `aws_instance` section, change the ami value to your preferred Linux distribution.
 The AMI ID for Ubuntu 22.04 on Arm is `ami-0ca2eafa23bc3dd01`.
 No change is needed if you want to use Ubuntu AMI.